Karla (character): Other

 Karla does not appear again in le Carré's novels, except a brief mention in The Secret Pilgrim, when Smiley tells a group of probationary intelligence officers that he was the one who debriefed Karla in captivity.
 Speaking in general about the nature of interrogations, Smiley says that sometimes they are "communions between damaged souls."
 The date of Smiley's first encounter with Karla, in the jail in New Delhi, is unclear.
 In Tinker Tailor Soldier Spy, we are told that the interrogation took place in the fifties.
 But in Smiley's People, Smiley recalls the meeting as having occurred in the sixties.
 Karla's ultimate fate is revealed in 2017's A Legacy of Spies, in which Jim Prideaux recounts to Guillam that, following his debriefing, Smiley arranged for Karla to teach Russian at a university in Latin America.
 Roughly a year later, Karla committed suicide; according to Prideaux, Smiley became grief stricken at his death, a response he doesn't understand given the nature of their relationship.

 Appearance and identity

 Karla is described as a small, spare man in middle age with an extraordinary composure and ascetic habits.
-Smiley describes him as modest and avuncular, Mediterranean in look and that he resembled a priest or schoolmaster.
+Smiley describes him as modest and avuncular, Mediterranean in appearance, and resembling a priest or schoolmaster.
 His most identifiable characteristic is his habit of chain smoking Camels.